Telstra Tower: History

 In April 1971, the Postmaster General (PMG) at the time commissioned the Commonwealth Department of Housing and Construction to carry out a feasibility study in relation to a tower on Black Mountain accommodating both communication services and facilities for visitors.
 The tower was to replace the microwave relay station on Red Hill and the television broadcast masts already on Black Mountain.

 Design of the tower was the responsibility of the Department of Housing and Construction, however a conflict arose with the National Capital Development Commission which, at the time, had complete control over planning within the Australian Capital Territory.

 During the approval process of the tower, protests arose on aesthetic and ecological grounds.
 Some people felt that the tower would dominate other aesthetic Canberra structures due to its location above Black Mountain and within a nature reserve.
 There was a brief green ban imposed by the Builders Labourers Federation (under the influence of Jack Mundey) that eventually failed.
 A case was brought before the High Court of Australia arguing that the Federal Government did not have the constitutional power to construct the tower.
 The decision was made in favour of the government and construction was able to commence.

 Black Mountain Tower was opened on 15 May 1980 by Prime Minister Malcolm Fraser.
 It was officially named Telecom Tower, and when the telecommunications company was rebranded in 1993, became Telstra Tower.

 Prior to the construction of the tower, CTC-TV (now known as Southern Cross 10) had its studios located at the top of Black Mountain until new studios were constructed in Watson in 1974.
 Also located on the top were two guy-wired masts, one for CTC-TV channel 7 and the other one for the local ABC TV station broadcasting on channel 3.
 These were demolished in 1980 after the tower had opened.

 The Alto Tower Restaurant, a revolving restaurant in the tower, closed on 14 February 2013.

+The tower was closed in July 2021 because of restrictions on public gatherings within the ACT during the COVID-19 pandemic.
+Since then InfraCo has been working on developing a long-term strategy for the usage of the tower.

+In 2023, it was reported that the target date for reopening of the tower was 2025, and that the tower would receive a makeover celebrating the culture of the local Ngunnawal people.

+In 2026, the ACT Government signed a heads of agreement with Telstra which detailed plans for the tower.
+Considerations include visitor experiences, community spaces, and supporting infrastructure.
+A reopening date of the summer of 2027/28 has been projected, and the tower's revitalisation is set to reflect themes including Black Mountain, Canberra's character and culture, the tower's history, and telecommunications history in Australia.